JvanKatwijk/swradio-8/README.md

 * psk, with selection of a variety of modes and settings;
 * rtty, with selection of a variety of modes and settings;
 * cw, with selection of a variety of speeds and settings;
-* drm, limited to 10 k bandwidth.
+* drm, limited to 10 k bandwidth;
+* amtor, with selection of options;
+* weatherfax decoder, with selection of a variety of settings.

 ------------------------------------------------------------------
 Linux
 ------------------------------------------------------------------
 ![swradio-8](Screenshot-swradio-2.png?raw=true)
+Example of use of the drm decoder.

 The current version is developed under Linux (Fedora).
 To build a version, adapt the swradio-8.pro file: select the decoders